Italy–South Korea relations: Current status

-Italian President Mattarella visited South Korea in November 2023.
+Italian President Sergio Mattarella visited South Korea in November 2023.

 "We have laid a solid foundation for strengthening and strengthening bilateral industrial cooperation in key areas such as semiconductors, core raw materials, advanced automobile manufacturing, new green energy technologies, and space...Our two countries will cooperate in science and technology in areas strategic to our companies.
 We will cooperate bilaterally and multilaterally, strengthening ties between industries and regularly exchanging views to further develop common interests."